BrunaFaustino/brunafaustino/problem_6/README.md

 ## Requirements
 1. **Display Scores**: The application must show the top 10 user scores.
 2. **Live Updates**: The scoreboard should update in real time when scores change.
 3. **User Actions**: Users perform actions that will increase their scores.
-We do not need to explain these actions.
 4. **API Call**: When a user completes an action, an API call must be made to update their score.
-5. **Security**: We need to stop bad users from changing scores without permission.
+5. **Security**: We need to stop users from changing scores without permission.

 ## API Endpoints